Associate Professor — PhD, Cornell University

 Luis E. Cárcamo-Huechante is a scholar of Mapuche origin who grew up in Tralcao, a rural village in the River Region of Valdivia in southern Chile.
 He studied Philosophy and Social Sciences at the Universidad Austral de Chile (1980-1985), obtained his MA at the University of Oregon (1995-1997), and earned his PhD in Hispanic Studies at Cornell (1997-2001).
 He taught at Harvard University between 2001 and 2009.
 Since 2009, he teaches Latin American and indigenous literatures and cultures at The University of Texas at Austin.
 He has recently co-edited, in collaboration with other eight Mapuche researchers, an inter-disciplinary collection of essays entitled Ta iñ fijke xipa rakizuameluwün.
 Historia, colonialismo y resistencia desde el país Mapuche (Santiago: Ediciones de Historia Mapuche, 2012); a book that brings together fourteen Mapuche authors who examine many dimensions of Mapuche history, relying upon the concept of colonialism as the axis of debate and reflection on historical, political, cultural and territorial issues.
 Previously, in 2007, Professor Cárcamo-Huechante published his own book, Tramas del mercado: imaginación económica, cultura pública y literatura en el Chile de fines del siglo veinte (Santiago: Editorial Cuarto Propio), and co-edited a volume of essays entitled El valor de la cultura: arte, literatura y mercado en América Latina (with Alvaro Fernández-Bravo and Alejandra Laera, Rosario, Argentina: Beatriz Viterbo Editora, 2007).
 He has published articles in prestigious academic journals.
-He is also a member of the editorial boards of refereed journals in the United States and in Latin America, such as: Latin American Literary Review, Revista de Crítica Literaria Latinoamericana, La Habana Elegante, and Taller de Letras.
+He is also a member of the editorial boards of refereed journals in the United States and in Latin America, such as: Latin American Literary Review, Revista de Crítica Literaria Latinoamericana, Native American Studies (NAIS), and Taller de Letras.
 In Spring 2012, Professor Cárcamo-Huechante won the Raymond Dickson Centennial Endowed Teaching Fellowship 2012-2013 in the College of Liberal Arts at UT Austin; and, in August 2012, he won the Regents’ Outstanding Teaching Award, the University of Texas System Board of Regents's highest teaching honor.
 During the 2013-2014 academic year, he was a Fellow at the National Humanities Center in North Carolina.

 LAS 370S • Lit Figuratns In Multimed Age